Privacy settings

 Sophie Nicholson, Ivan Couronne, AFP

 In 2023, AFP launched its first online climate reporting training courses in English, Spanish, Portuguese, and French.
-Sophie Nicholson and Ivan Couronne will run through how AFP is supporting journalists in tackling climate misinformation.
+Sophie Nicholson and Ivan Couronne will run through how AFP is supporting journalists in tackling climate misinformation and carrying out a workshop on addressing greenwashing

 • How should we deal with "misinformation" when science is NOT in agreement?